OutSystems/CUBES/README.md

 # Final notes

-- The file `cubes_500.instances` contains the list of instances used for evaluation in the parts where only a subset of instances was used.
+- The file `groups/cubes_500.instances` contains the list of instances used for evaluation in the parts where only a subset of instances was used.
 This file can be passed as the `--instances` argument to the benchmark script.

-- The folder `analysis` contains all code use to analyse the results obtained and produced all graphs included in the paper.
+- The folder `analysis` contains all code used to analyse the results obtained and produced all graphs included in the paper.

 - The folders `analysis/data` and `analysis/fuzzy` come pre-packaged with all logs used in the evaluation section of the paper.